ImperialCollegeLondon/poreFoam-singlePhase/README.md

 The above command can be run inside most of the subfolders, wherever a makefile or Makefile is present.
-The libraries, those with a makefile, should be compiled before the apps that contain "Makefile"s.
+The libraries, those with a makefile, should be compiled before the src that contain "Makefile"s.

 Compilation requires gnu (Linux) make, cmake, a c++ compiler with -std=c++11 support and an MPI.
 The compilation is tested using g++ (version 5+) (default)